tochinet/Posit/README.md

 Today, the library allows to create posit8 objects (both with 0 and 2 exponent bits) and posit16,2 objects from raw unsigned byte, from int (16 bits), float32 and double (also 32 bits on Arduino platform), to convert a posit back to float, to add, subtract, multiply and divide two posits.

 Planned in coming iterations : prior/next, square root, comparisons, overloading of comparisons and += etc. operators, refactoring ...
 Maybe a better way to round operations will sneak in if it doesn't break the simplicity rule.
+Trigonometry functions may also be considered.

 ## Some explanations on Floats and Posits.
 ### IEEE 754 float representation